SEO / Editorial

 Special AI Text Files

 Google says you do not need to create new machine-readable files, AI text files, markup, or Markdown to appear in generative AI search.
 Files like llms.txt do not receive special treatment.
-If a business is being told to create these, the advice is wrong.

 Content Chunking

 There is no requirement to break content into tiny pieces for AI to understand it.
 Google's systems can process the nuance of multiple topics on a single page and surface the relevant piece.
-Over-fragmenting content does not help.
-It often dilutes authority.

 Rewriting for AI Systems